-ERC allocates another 15 million euros to Portuguese research
+ERC allocates an additional 15 million euros to Portuguese research

-The European Research Council (ERC) announced today (March 17) the projects selected for the Consolidator Grants, the Studentships for researchers with 7 to 12 years of experience, including 5 projects by researchers working in Portugal.
-Each will be funded with around 2 million euros, making a total of 10 million euros.
-The ERC also announced the award of funding to 3 other Portuguese projects, which were on the Starting Grants reserve list, and which will receive a total of 4.9 million euros.
+The European Research Council (ERC) announced today (17 March) the projects selected for the Consolidator Grants , the Studentships for researchers with 7 to 12 years of experience, including 5 projects for researchers developing their activity in Portugal.
+Each will be financed with around 2 million euros, making a total of 10 million euros.
+The ERC also announced the allocation of funding to 3 other Portuguese projects, which were on the reserve list for the Starting Grants, which will receive 4.9 million euros in total.

-Of the Portuguese projects selected for the Consolidator Grants, four are from the social sciences and humanities and one from the exact sciences and engineering.
-The first group includes the projects: "Food circuits: hidden links between migrants and societies", by Frederico Fiuza, from the Associação do Instituto Superior Técnico para a Investigação e Desenvolvimento; "Food circuits: hidden links between migrants and societies", by Seth Holmes, from the Instituto de Ciências Sociais (University of Lisbon); "Queer citizenship over time: Ageing, ageism and age-related LGBTI+ policies in Europe", by Ana Cristina Santos, from the Center for Social Studies (University of Coimbra); and "Fishing architecture: the ecological continuum between buildings and fish species", by André Tavares, from the University of Porto.
-The project in the area of exact sciences is led by João Cascalheira, from the University of Algarve, and is entitled "Population trajectories and cultural dynamics of late Neanderthals in the far west of Eurasia".
+Of the Portuguese projects selected in the Consolidator Grants, four are in the area of social sciences and humanities and one in the area of exact sciences and engineering.
+The first group includes the projects: “Food circuits: hidden links between migrants and societies”, by Frederico Fiuza, from the Instituto Superior Técnico Association for Research and Development; “Food Circuits: Hidden Links between Migrants and Societies”, by Seth Holmes, from the Institute of Social Sciences (University of Lisbon); “Queer Citizenship over Time: Aging, Ageism and Age-Related LGBTI+ Policies in Europe”, by Ana Cristina Santos, from the Center for Social Studies (University of Coimbra); and “Architecture of fishing: the ecological continuum between buildings and fish species”, by André Tavares, from the University of Porto.
+The project in the area of exact sciences is led by João Cascalheira, from the University of Algarve, and is entitled “Population trajectories and cultural dynamics of late Neanderthals in the extreme west of Eurasia”.

-In January, the ERC announced the results of the Starting Grants, the Studentships for early-career scientists, which included 5 Portuguese projects, now joined by the other 3 projects on the reserve list.
-Of these new projects, two focus on the area of evolutionary and developmental biology, specifically the one led by Inês Fragata, from the Faculty of Sciences of the University of Lisbon, with the project "Feedback between population dynamics and the evolution of interactions in a tritrophic system", and Waldan Kwong, from the Gulbenkian Institute of Science, with the project "Genetic factors that enable microbiome symbioses: bees as a natural model system".
-The third project, led by Alex Armand, from the Universidade Nova de Lisboa, is entitled "The global impact of coastal water contamination on economic development".
-This brings Portugal's total funding under the Starting Grants to around 13 million euros, and marks a record of 8 projects selected for this type of Studentship in a single Call.
+In January, the ERC announced the results of the Starting Grants, the Studentships for scientists at the beginning of their careers, including 5 projects in Portuguese, to which the other 3 projects on the reserve list have now been added.
+Of these new projects, two focus on the area of evolutionary and developmental biology, more specifically the one led by Inês Fragata, from the Faculty of Sciences of the University of Lisbon, with the project “Feedback between population dynamics and the evolution of interactions in a tritrophic system”, and the one led by Waldan Kwong, from the Gulbenkian Institute of Science, with the project “Genetic factors that allow microbiome symbiosis: bees as a natural model system”.
+The third project, led by Alex Armand from Universidade Nova de Lisboa, is entitled “The global impact of coastal water contamination on economic development”.
+Portugal therefore has a total of around 13 million euros in funding under Starting Grants, and marks a record of 8 projects selected for this type of grant.
+Studentship , in one Call .

-In February, the ERC had also awarded four Portuguese projects Proof of Concept Grants, the Studentships aimed at projects previously funded by the ERC that intend to explore the commercial and social potential of research beyond research, funded to a total value of 600 thousand euros.
+In February, the ERC had also distinguished 4 Portuguese projects in the Proof of Concept Grants, Studentships intended for projects previously funded by the ERC that aim to explore the commercial and social potential of research beyond research, funded to a total value of 600 thousand euros.

-So far, Portuguese research has already received around 24 million euros in Calls from the European Research Council (ERC) since the beginning of the year, funding under Horizon Europe (2021-2027), the European funding framework program for research and innovation that succeeds Horizon 2020.
+To date, Portuguese research has already raised around 24 million euros in Calls from the European Research Council (ERC), since the beginning of the year, funding under Horizon Europe (2021-2027), the European research and innovation funding framework programme that succeeds Horizon 2020.

 Summaries of selected projects